Shooting Star Oil Candlestick Pattern

 Technical Analysis of Shooting Star Candlestick

-A sell is completed when a candle closes below neck line, this is the opening of candle on left side of this pattern. neckline in this case is a support level.
+A sell is completed when a candle closes below neck line, this is the opening of candle on left side of this pattern.
+Neckline in this case is a support zone.

 The Shooting Star is named so because at the top of an upward market oil trend this oil candle pattern resembles a shooting star up in the sky.